Introduction

 Tip # 2.
 Start with the weather forecast before leaving home

-Before setting off for any winter photography adventure, you should always check the local forecast to make sure conditions are just right and safe.
-Blue skies are wonderful for creative moments in the snow, but even light snow can be fun to play around with.
+Before setting off for any winter photography adventure, you should always check the local forecast to ensure conditions are right and safe.
+Blue skies are lovely for creative moments in the snow, but even light snow can be fun to play around with.
 Even in the dullest and misty, icy conditions, there is always something possible for the brave photographer.

 Additional reading on the weather can be found in my blog ‘weather and landscape photography‘

 Remember that winter weather can always turn by the moment.
-So, bring extra layers, some food, an emergency kit, etc. in case the weather turns for the worst.
+So, bring extra layers, food, an emergency kit, etc., in case the weather turns for the worst.
 Don’t panic about a snowstorm before setting out.
 Just be safe and make smart decisions!
-Do not go out alone in a desolate area or at least inform somebody where you are heading to and when you are supposed to be back.
+Do not go out alone in a desolate area, or at least inform somebody where you are heading to and when you are supposed to be back.

-Several tracking apps are available that use your phone GPS function.
-That can be very helpful to retrieve your car after you have been turning and turning around and lost directions.
+Several tracking apps that use your phone’s GPS function are available.
+This can be very helpful for retrieving your car after turning around and losing directions.

 Tip # 3.
 Add scale by adding people